 The transportation industry was the pioneer in the exchange of documents for business in electronic format.
 However, there was no universally agreed standard among the firms involved, resulting in a variety of digital forms for the same type of document for enterprises.
 I

 In 1975, the corporate community recognized the need for standardization, and the ANSI ASC X12 group was founded to address the issue.
 The letter X denotes the committee’s relevance to the computing industry, while the number 12 is the next in the series of numbers assigned to each committee.
 In 1979, the committee published the first standard.
 The standards define a variety of electronic messages that regulate the format, rules, and content of the data that is exchanged during the course of a transaction.
-There is a one-to-one correlation between the components of a paper-based document and the components of an EDI message.
+There is a one-to-one correlation between the components of a paper-based document and the components of an Interchange of electronic data message.

 The terminology used in electronics varies from one standard to the next.
 The structure of the packet used to send information is also dictated by the standards.
 Standardization has a number of advantages.

 Standardization permits representation that is easily processed by computers.
 Standardization allows businesses to exchange data that is separate from the software used to create applications.
-Third-party software can offer EDI translation and therefore relieve the need to keep up with changing standards.
+Third-party software can offer Interchange of electronic data translation and therefore relieve the need to keep up with changing standards.
 The business and the standards used by the company’s trading partners are the main determinants of standard selection.
 Because different consumers have different expectations, it is normal for a corporation to have a variety of standards.
 The ANSI X12 and EDIFACT standards are two of the most widely utilized.

 ANSI ASC X12